wanyuac/cgSNPs/contamination/README.md

 - `-s/--source`: Directory where VCF files are stored.
 - `-o/--output`: Output directory.
 - `-r/--root`: Root shared by filenames of VCF files.
 - `-f/--fields`: Names of sub-fields within field INFO for value extraction.
 Since field names POS, REF, ALT are not part of INFO and will always be extracted by VCFtools, they must not be placed in this parameter.
+DP4 is a mandatory field for `hetSNP_depthPlot.R`.
 - `-d/--vcftoolsDir`: Installation directory of VCFtools.
 Default: current working directory.

 Example command line: